Economy of the State of Hidalgo: Forestry

-In Hidalgo, there is a wooded area of temperate forest, where timber species such as pine, oyamel, white cedar and oak are found, the first three belonging to the group of the conifers, and the last to the arboreal group of the broadleaf trees.
-The forest area of the state is 817 640 ha, of which 454 486 are forest, 252 036 are arid zones and 13 184 are other formations.
+In Hidalgo, there is a wooded area of temperate forest, where timber species such as pine, oyamel, white cedar and oak are found, the first three belonging to the group of the conifers, and the last to the arboreal group of the broad-leaf trees.
+The forest area of the state is 817 640 hectares, of which 454 486 are forest, 252,036 are arid zones and 13,184 are other formations.
 Forestry contributed just under 1% of the state's GDP.

-According to the State's forest inventory, the land susceptible to reforestation can reach up to 743,224 hectares, of which only 2500 are reforested on an annual average, despite having an infrastructure for the production of plants from more than 60 nurseries in dependencies, communities and municipalities, this is due to the fact that reforestation programs are generally short-term with limited social participation, insufficient resources and technological obsolescence and in work processes, from the collection of germplasm to the evaluation of reforestation.
+According to the State's forest inventory, the land susceptible to reforestation can reach up to 743,224 hectares, of which only 2,500 are reforested on an annual average, despite having an infrastructure for the production of plants from more than 60 nurseries in dependencies, communities and municipalities.
+This is due to reforestation programs being generally short-term with limited social participation, insufficient resources, technological obsolescence, and in work processes, from the collection of germplasm to the evaluation of reforestation.

-Forestry activity in the State contributed just under 1% of GDP.
+Forestry activity in the State contributed just under 1% of the GDP.
 Timber forest production in 2009 was 110,000 cubic meters in rolls, with a value of 107.5 million pesos.
-The process of deforestation goes beyond the reforestation actions carried out by the various agencies, organizations and the social sector.
+The process of deforestation goes beyond the reforestation actions carried out by the various agencies, organizations, and the social sector.

-In 1997, only 28 000 hectares were exploited, representing 12 per cent of the previous area, in other words there is a potential of 88 per cent of this area that can later be incorporated into commercial exploitation.
-Of these 28,000 hectares, 63 percent correspond to ejidos of the entity and the remaining 27 percent to small property, that is, most of the forest resources are located on communal property areas and are therefore, exploited jointly by the inhabitants of said ejido, the rest of the forest area is used by small owners.
+In 1997, only 28,000 hectares were exploited, representing 12 per cent of the previous area; in other words, there is a potential of 88% of this area that can later be incorporated into commercial exploitation.
+Of these 28,000 hectares, 63% correspond to ejidos of the entity and the remaining 27 percent to small property, that is, most of the forest resources are located on communal property areas and are therefore, exploited jointly by the inhabitants of said ejido, the rest of the forest area is used by small owners.

 Secondary activities

 This sector refers to industrial activities, those that transform the resources of the primary sector.
-Considering the number of companies installed in the state, the sectors with the greatest participation in the industry are: textile, metal-mechanical, automotive, construction, food, furniture, jewelry, leather, footwear, chemical and plastic.
+Considering the number of companies installed in the state, the sectors with the greatest participation in the industry are: textile, metal-mechanical, automotive, construction, food, furniture, jewelry, leather, footwear, chemical, and plastic.